lidofinance/terra-docs/docs/contracts/airdrop-registry.md

 ### `AddAirdropInfo`

 Adds support for a new airdrop to Luna stakers.
-Can only be issued by contract owner.
+Can only be issued by the contract owner.

 ```rust
 #[derive(Serialize, Deserialize, Clone, Debug, PartialEq, JsonSchema)]